jacobvarner/100-days-of-code/r1-log.md

 ### R1D35

 Today I started and put a lot of time into my [concept survey form](https://codepen.io/jacobvarner/pen/wxOBXX) for the second project of the freeCodeCamp responsive web design certificiate.
 I took a lot of time on this to focus on design and almost completely custom fields.
 I got hung up on styling the radio buttons and decided to stop for the day.

+### R1D36

+Other than one little bug with the slanted footer when viewed in the browser, I finished my [concept survey form](https://codepen.io/jacobvarner/pen/wxOBXX) and am really pleased with how it turned out.
+This form is definitely optimized for mobile (which I believe forms should be) and even has a fun submit animation at the end.
+The only thing I would like to eventually go back and add are some validation indicators to show whether fields pass validation as the user inputs them.